preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests/requests/index.rst

 Requests
 ==========

-This documentation is just started, for new functionality available in Omnia 6.6 and later.
-More information will be added soon.

 All created requests are listed here.
 You can filter on "Requested By" and "Progress Status" (In Progress or Completed).

 Here's an example of a list: